Livestream: Build an App Dashboard with AI | Feb 6

 Get StartedLogin

-With Builder's Upload API, developers can upload files programmatically, such as images and videos, to Builder.
+With Builder's Upload API, developers can programmatically upload files such as images, PDFs, and videos.

 Tip: Only those with Developer or Admin permissions can create Private API Keys.

-3. Make a POST request to the endpoint https://builder.io/api/v1/upload?name=MyFileName.pdf with the file as the request body and where MyFileName.pdf is the name of the file you're uploading.
+2. Make a POST request to the endpoint with the filename as a query parameter of the file you upload.
+Also include altText for accessibility.

-4. Provide your Private API Key in the Authorization header.
+4. Include the Authorization header with your Private API Key

-5. Specify the file type in the Content-Type header.
+5. Specify the file type in the Content-Type representation header.

-6. When you make a successful POST request, you receive a JSON response with a URL for the uploaded file.
+6. A successful POST request returns a JSON response with the URL of the uploaded file.

 -X POST \

-The response to a successful POST request includes a JSON object with information about the uploaded file, such as its URL.
-Here is an example response from the Builder Upload API:
+The response to a successful upload returns a response that includes a JSON object with information about the uploaded file, such as its URL.

 {